scikit-hep/awkward/docs-src/how-to-convert-uproot.md

 Since ROOT file-writing is only implemented in Uproot 3, you'll need to take into consideration whether an array is flat, and therefore NumPy, or jagged, and therefore Awkward 0 (i.e. "old library").

-To open a flie for writing, use `uproot.recreate`, rather than `uproot.open`.
+To open a file for writing, use `uproot.recreate`, rather than `uproot.open`.

 ```{code-cell}
 file = uproot3.recreate("/tmp/example.root")